varunjampani/varunjampani.github.io/_pages/home.md

 I am a researcher at Google Research in Cambridge, MA, USA.
 Prior to that, I was a researcher at Nvidia Research in Westford, MA, USA.
 I completed my PhD at [Perceiving Systems](https://ps.is.tuebingen.mpg.de) department, Max-Planck Institute (MPI) for Intelligent Systems in T&uuml;bingen, Germany.
 My PhD advisor was [Prof. Peter V. Gehler](http://files.is.tue.mpg.de/pgehler//).
 I did my bachelors and masters in Computer Science at [IIIT-Hyderabad](https://www.iiit.ac.in), India.

 My work lies at the intersection of Computer Vision and Machine Learning.
-Specifically, I am working on leveraging machine learning techniques for better inference in computer vision models.
-The main research question is how to make use of learning techniques such as deep neural networks and random forests for inference in structured prediction frameworks.
+Specifically, I am working on leveraging machine learning techniques for understanding and improving computer vision models.
+The main research question is how different components of a computer vision system need to learn and interact with each other for robust perception.

 <!-- **_I am looking for motivated students for collaborations and internships.
 If interested, please drop me an email with your CV._** -->